 Prep.
-Line three baking sheets with parchment paper; set aside.
+Line three baking sheets with parchment paper (or baking mats) and set aside.

 Make the meringue.
 Place the egg whites in your mixer's bowl and mix until frothy.
-Gradually pour in the superfine sugar, and continue beating until the mixture is glossy and forms stiff peaks.
+Gradually add in the superfine sugar and continue beating until the mixture is glossy and forms stiff peaks.

 Add color (optional).
 At this point, you may want to add in a few drops of food color and mix just until combined.
+Use any color you like.
 Set aside.

 Sift the dry ingredients.
 Sift together the almond flour and powdered sugar into a large mixing bowl.
-With a large spoon, mix well to incorporate the almond flour and sugar.
+With a large spoon or whisk, mix well to incorporate the almond flour and sugar.

 Mix the batter.
 Using a rubber spatula, gently fold in ¼ of the meringue into the almond mixture.
 Continue folding in the remaining meringue until completely incorporated.

 Pipe the macaron shells.
 Fit a piping bag with a ⅜-inch round tip and fill it with the macaron mixture.
 Pipe the batter into small rounds onto the prepared baking sheets.
-Allow to dry at room temperature for 1 hour.
+Set aside and let them dry at room temperature for 1 hour.

 Bake.
-Preheat oven to 315ºF.
-Bake the macarons for 12 to 15 minutes; cookies are done when they no longer jiggle when you touch them on top.
+Preheat the oven to 315ºF.
+Slide the baking sheet into the preheated oven and bake the macarons for 12 to 15 minutes; the cookies are done when they no longer jiggle when you touch the tops.
 Rotate the baking sheet after 6 minutes for even baking.

 Cool.
 Remove the macarons from the oven.
-Do not remove them from baking sheets, but place them on a cooling rack.
-Let them completely cool.
+Do not remove them from the baking sheets; place the sheets on a cooling rack and let the macarons cool completely.

 Make the Filling

 Make another batch of meringue.
-In a small mixing bowl, beat egg whites and salt.
-Gradually add sugar, and continue beating until soft peaks form.
+In a small mixing bowl, beat the egg whites and salt.
+Gradually add in the sugar, and continue beating until soft peaks form.

 Add the corn syrup.
-Microwave corn syrup on high for 1 ½ to 2 minutes, or until boiling.
-Slowly stream the corn syrup into the egg whites, beating until the mixture is stiff and glossy.
-Add vanilla and beat until thoroughly combined.
+Microwave the corn syrup on high for 1½ to 2 minutes, or until boiling.
+Then, slowly stream the corn syrup into the egg whites, beating until the mixture is stiff and glossy.
+Add the vanilla and beat until thoroughly combined.

 Pipe the filling.
 After the macarons have completely cooled, turn half of the caps on their backs.
 Pipe about ½ teaspoon of the filling onto each bottom shell.
 Close the macarons with another cap.

 Rest.
-Once all of your macarons are assembled, put them in an airtight container in the refrigerator and let them rest for 24 hours.
+Once all of your macarons are assembled, put them in an airtight container in the refrigerator and let them rest for 24 hours before serving.

 Notes